 Why not spend a little time at the weekend to bake these enticing buns.
 The process is very simple and can be split over two days if you like freshly baked buns in the morning.
 Please use freshly ground cardamom for this recipe!
 I cannot stress this enough, to get the right flavour this is very important.
 The seeds are available to buy online, just grind what you need when you bake.

-Now that we’ve moved into the Autumn months why not set aside a few hours at the weekend to baking these enticing buns.
-They really are easy to make, best eaten on the day they are baked but can be frozen for up to 2 months , thawed and warmed through in the oven before serving with a good strong coffee.
+These fluffy buns are best eaten on the day they’re baked but can be frozen for up to 2 months , thawed and warmed through in the oven before serving with a good strong coffee.

 Swedish Cinnamon & Cardamom Buns

 - 30 g fresh bakers yeast or 12g fast action dried yeast

 - 110 g butter cut into small dice & room temperature